 One live 90-minute session a month: the SOURC-E framework plus three Claude skills installed live, hosted by Harry, delivered by StudioHawk.
 Purpose: a qualified-lead pipeline into StudioHawk and Early Bird.
+Positioning: US-first.
+Pricing in USD, sessions in ET, credibility framed on US brands (QuickBooks, Weber, HelloFresh), not "Australia's largest agency".
 This page is the single source of truth for marketing.
 Everything below is either built, ready to run, or flagged as a decision.

 Based on the operator playbook: topic-tested ads in, qualified leads split two ways, SMS to protect show-up, offer on the close with a 72-hour window.